 So what does Frontier do best?
-We love its mid-grade Fiber plans and lower-priced broadband (copper wire) plans—most of which come with a three-year price guarantee.
+We love its mid-grade Fiber plans—most of which come with a three-year price guarantee.
 We’re also intrigued by the Frontier AnyWare unified communications product, which we’ll detail a bit later.

 On the other hand, some Frontier factors left us underwhelmed.
 The company’s fastest plans are hard to find and verge on the too-expensive side.